Quantcast

 • In Greenfield, MA, take a pleasant walk and wear out your kids at Rocky Mountain Park on the Connecticut River.
 This forested ridge stretches along the river and has hiking and biking trails and the popular Poet’s Seat Tower.
 Nice for walking, bird-watching, and peaceful contemplation.

 • Shelburne Falls, MA, a bit west of Greenfield on Route 2, is a pretty town on the Shelburne River.
-Right in its center is the famous Bridge of Flowers, a former trolley bridge that is planted with 500 varieties of flowers, vines, and shrubs (open April 1 to October 30).
+Right in its center is the famous Bridge of Flowers, a former trolley bridge that is planted with 500 varieties of flowers, vines, and shrubs.
+(NOTE: The bridge is currently closed for restoration until further notice, but you can still enjoy the view from a distance).
 Stroll to the Salmon Falls Gallery, then watch the river racing over a mesmerizing series of falls.

 • Continue through Mohawk State Forest.
 Before you get to the next major town, North Adams, MA, you will navigate a crazy, nearly 360-degree hairpin turn.